Yangtze: Contemporary events

 Chinese Communist Party chairman Mao Zedong took staged swims in the river in 1956 and 1966 at Wuhan in publicity stunts to demonstrate his health, also starting a swimming craze through party propaganda.

-In August 2019, Welsh adventurer Ash Dykes became the first person to complete the 4,000-mile (6,437 km) trek along the course of the river, walking for 352 days from its source to its mouth.
+In 2002, Danish adventurer and sailor Troels Kløvedal sailed up the Yangtze, from Shanghai to past the Three Gorges Dam, in the collectively owned "Nordkaperen" sailing ship.
+Kløvedal had spent 12 years preparing and gathering the required permissions, and with a crew of Danes, his family members, a Chinese interpreter and several local maritime pilots, he became the first foreigner since 1949 to navigate the Yangtze.
+His months-long journey was documented both in his 2004 book "Kineserne syr med lang tråd" and the TV show "Kløvedal i Kina" by DR.

+The Jetour Zongheng G700 became the first vehicle in history to successfully cross the Yangtze.
+The crossing took place on October 16, 2025 and took 22 minutes to complete.

 Hydrology

 Periodic floods

 Tens of millions of people live in the floodplain of the Yangtze valley, an area that naturally floods every summer and is habitable only because it is protected by river dikes.
 The floods large enough to overflow the dikes have caused great distress to those who live and farm there.
 Floods of note include those of 1931, 1954, and 1998.

-The 1931 Central China floods or the Central China floods of 1931 were a series of floods that occurred in the Republic of China.
-The floods are generally considered among the deadliest natural disasters ever recorded, and almost certainly the deadliest of the 20th century (when pandemics and famines are discounted).
+The 1931 Central China floods or the Central China floods of 1931 were a series of floods that are generally considered among the deadliest natural disasters ever recorded, and almost certainly the deadliest of the 20th century (when pandemics and famines are discounted).
 Estimates of the total death toll range from 145,000 to between 3.7 million and 4 million.
-The Yangtze again flooded in 1935, causing great loss of life.
+The Yangtze flooded again in 1935, causing great loss of life.

 From June to September 1954, the Yangtze River Floods were a series of catastrophic floodings that occurred mostly in Hubei Province.
 Due to unusually high volume of precipitation as well as an extraordinarily long rainy season in the middle stretch of the Yangtze River late in the spring of 1954, the river started to rise above its usual level in around late June.
 Despite efforts to open three important flood gates to alleviate the rising water by diverting it, the flood level continued to rise until it hit the historic high of 44.67 m in Jingzhou, Hubei and 29.73 m in Wuhan.
 The number of dead from this flood was estimated at 33,000, including those who died of plague in the aftermath of the disaster.